clbarnes/iep-2018/slides/introduction/connectomes.md

 A large clue to these interactions lies in the constraints of which neurons *can* possibly transfer information: this is the connectome.

-Many modalities exist for uncovering connectomes at various scale levels, serial section transmission electron microscopy offers an excellent balance of single-synapse resolution and relatively high throughput.
+While many modalities exist for uncovering connectomes at various scale levels, serial section transmission electron microscopy offers an excellent balance of single-synapse resolution and relatively high throughput.